 Frequently asked questions

-For additional information, have a look at our Protein Analysis Blog.
+For additional information, visit the Protein Analysis Blog.

 Questions about Protein Identification Analysis

-Coomassie blue is a non-covalent dye used for post-electrophoretic staining, all different types of Coomassie blue can be used for protein identification analysis.
+Coomassie blue is a non-covalent dye used for post-electrophoretic staining.
+All different types of Coomassie blue work for protein identification analysis.
 Silver staining, with silver nitrate or silver diamine, has a higher sensitivity than Coomassie blue, but the chemicals used might affect the MS-based protein analysis in some protocols.
 Optimized silver staining method for MS analysis can be found in our protocols (at the Support menu).
-More recent dyes are fluorescent such as Sypro Ruby and Deep Purple that are also compatible with MS protein identification.
+More recent fluorescent dyes, such as Sypro Ruby and Deep Purple, are also compatible with MS protein identification.

-For protein identification analysis really good data are obtained with clear Coomassie or Silver stained bands, e.g. with 50 femtomole or more loaded onto the protein gel.
+Clear Coomassie or Silver stained bands for protein identification analysis provide good data.
+E.g., with 50 femtomoles or more loaded onto the protein gel.
 Look into our Protein Analysis Blog for more information.

-Cut the gel on a clean glass plate, while wearing gloves at all times.
 Use a new clean scalpel blade for cutting out the desired protein band/spot.
-Place the gel piece in a clean Eppendorf tube.
+Cut the gel on a clean glass plate while wearing gloves at all times.
+Place the gel piece in a new Eppendorf tube.
 It is now ready for protein identification analysis.

-Keratin is a naturally occurring protein found in e.g. hair, dead skin, latex gloves, DTT, buffers and wool clothing.
-It is important to minimize keratin contamination by wearing a lab coat and non-latex gloves.
-Additionally, everything in touch with the gel should be free of dust, e.g. by being washed with 70% ethanol.
-The in-gel digestion must be performed in a clean work area like a laminar flow hood.
-Additional information is found in our Protein Analysis Blog.
+Keratin is a naturally occurring protein found in, e.g., hair, dead skin, latex gloves, DTT, buffers, and wool clothing.
+Minimizing keratin contamination by wearing a lab coat and non-latex gloves is essential.
+Additionally, everything in touch with the gel should be free of dust, e.g., washed with 70% ethanol.
+Perform the in-gel digestion in a clean work area like a laminar flow hood.
+You can find additional information in our Protein Analysis Blog.

 – Proteolytic digestion that generates peptides.